idfive/UniCal/README.md

   be temporarily disabled to import, as a workaround.
 * AdvAgg Module.
 Moving all inline js to the bottom of the page can break the client/embed, as its settings potentially can be called before drupal.js.
+* Date Repeat Entity Module.
+Requires unical cron function for standard events to be skipped.
+  This fix has been hardcoded for now, but roadmap plans include a settings option to run unical cron or not.

 API 1.0
 -------